siddhukrs/flickr-folder-sync/README.md

 # flickr-folder-sync
-Syncs a folder onto flickr.
+An Express.js web app that keeps a local folder in sync with Flickr.

+WORK IN PROGRESS!